learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 ## Detecting Non-Normal Datasets

 Before we can make use of the normal distribution, we need to first confirm that our data is normally distributed.
-If it is not, then we'll need to use the Central Limit Theorem to create a sample distribution of sample means that will be normally distributed.
+If it is not, then we'll need to use the Central Limit Theorem to create a sampling distribution of sample means that will be normally distributed.

 There are two main ways to check if a sample follows the normal distribution or not.
 The easiest is to simply plot the data and visually check if the data follows a normal curve or not.